How To Take Flight With A Cat

 Last week we discussed how to plan for car travel with cats, but what if you have to fly with your little one?
 There is a lot of research and preparation that goes into air travel with pets, and a whole new set of risks to consider.

 Be aware of the risks associated with air travel.
 Before you even start planning a trip or moving with your cat, it is important to know the hazards that can come with flying.
 Most of these can be drastically reduced by flying your cat in the cabin with you, which we always recommend.
-If you are traveling separately from your pet, consider a pet specific airline, such as Pet Airways, or a courier service.
+If you are traveling separately from your pet, consider a pet-specific airline, such as Pet Airways, or a courier service.

 Many airlines will not fly a sedated animal under any circumstances, as the combination of repressed respiration with a pressurized environment can pose a severe health risk.
-Brachiocephalic breeds, such as Persians, should not be flown in cargo due to the respiratory hazards.
+Brachiocephalic breeds, such as Persians, should not be flown in cargo due to respiratory hazards.
 All cats, but especially hairless breeds, should be protected from extreme temperatures.
 Some airlines offer temperature-controlled cargo environments, but any delay between the end of temperature control and the cat's removal from the plane can pose a severe hypothermia risk.
 Many airlines will not fly an animal in cargo from October to May due to cold temperatures, and in some places, heat can be just as much of an issue.
 Be sure to contact your airline for all requirements before booking travel.